 For each subsequent Day of Phase A, the biding procedure begins at 09.00 with the offer of Standard LNG Slots, which relate to the Scheduling Period which follows the last one completed on the previous Day

-As long as the Operator has not define specific Scheduling Periods, the auction starts at 09:00 on Phase A Start Day and ends at 16:00 on the same Day in a single Cycle (Single Cycle).
+As long as the Operator has not defined specific Scheduling Periods, the auction starts at 09:00 on Phase A Start Day and ends at 16:00 on the same Day in a single Cycle (Single Cycle).

 The Bidding Time of each Cycle starts at the beginning of the Cycle and ends in random time, anytime within the time period starting two (2) hours and forty-five

-minutes from the start of the Cycle and ending three (3) hours from the start of the sameCycle
+minutes from the start of the Cycle and ending three (3) hours from the start of the same Cycle

-In the case of a Unique Cycle as referred to in paragraph [8] of Article [3], the Single Cycle Bid Time starts at 09:00 ofthe Start Day of Phase A and ends at random time, anytime within the six (6) hours and forty-five (45) minutes from the start of the Cycle and ending seven (7) hours from the start of the same Cycle.
+In the case of a Unique Cycle as referred to in paragraph [8] above, the Single Cycle Bid Time starts at 09:00 of the Start Day of Phase A and ends at random time, anytime within the six (6) hours and forty-five (45) minutes from the start of the Cycle and ending seven (7) hours from the start of the same Cycle.

 Each Standard LNG Slot Booking Bid submitted by an LNG User shall include: